-Marriage or Wanano is the union of two people and to become husband and wife.
+Marriage or Wanano is the union of two people to become husband and wife.
 In the pre-colonial era, Zimbabweans had many forms of marriage which were recognised.
 Some of these forms include Kutizisa, kuganha, kubvisa pfuma /roora among others.
-However, with colonisation, some of the foreign methods of marriage where introduced for example wedding ceremonials, prenuptial to mention a few.
+However, with colonisation, some of the foreign traditions of marriage where introduced, for example wedding ceremonials, prenuptials and more.

 Zimbabwe has many ethnic groups with a lot of values and diverse culture.
 The goal of marriage remains the same, to unite two people together and their families too.